Haskeeb265/obsidian-vault/1 - Rough Notes/Defensive Security Intro (TryHackMe).md

 SOC covers various tasks to ensure security.
 One such task is **Threat Intelligence**:
 ### Threat Intelligence:

 - Intelligence refers to the information you gather about actual and potential enemies.
 A threat is any actions which can negatively affect the system.
+- Threat intelligence helps companies better understand how to deal with their adversaries.
+Each company has different type of adversaries.
+- Intelligence needs data.
+Data is collected from local sources such as network logs and public sources such as forums.
+This data needs to be collected, processed, and analyzed.
+The analysis phase seeks to find more information about the enemy.
+It helps create a list of recommendation and actionable steps

+### Digital Forensics And Incident Response (DIFR):